The pain can be anywhere in the urinary tract, including the area from the kidneys to the ureters, the urinary bladder, and the urethra.

 Emergency Management of Nephritic Colic

-The initial treatment of a patient with Nephritic Colic in the emergency room begins with obtaining IV access to allow the administration of liquid, analgesic and antiemetic medications.
+The initial treatment of a patient with Nephritic Colic in the emergency room begins with obtaining IV access to allow the administration of liquid, analgesic, and antiemetic medications.

 Infection in the absence of obstruction can be treated initially with antimicrobial therapy.
 In any case, quickly refer the patient to a urologist.

-If there is no obstruction or infection, analgesics and other medical measures can be started to facilitate the passage of the stone (see below) with the expectation that the stone will probably pass from the upper urinary tract if its diameter is less than 10mm (greater than calculations are more likely to require surgical measures).
+If there is no obstruction or infection, analgesics and other medical measures can be started to facilitate the passage of the stone (see below) with the expectation that the stone will probably pass from the upper urinary tract if its diameter is less than 10mm (more significant than calculations are more likely to require surgical measures).

 If there is obstruction and infection, emergency decompression of the upper urinary collecting system is required.
 Also, immediately consult a urologist for patients whose pain does not respond to treatment.